-In January 2022, CMS stated they would no longer reimburse for the use of the Company's ThyGeNEXT[®] and ThyraMIR[®] tests when billed together by the same provider/supplier for the same beneficiary on the same date of service.
-However, on February 28, 2022, the Company announced that the National Correct Coding Initiative (NCCI) program issued a response on behalf of CMS stating that the January 2022 billing policy reimbursement change for ThyGeNEXT[®] (0245U) and ThyraMIR[®] (0018U) tests has been retroactively reversed to January 1, 2022.
+In January 2022, CMS stated they would no longer reimburse for the use of the Company's ThyGeNEXT® and ThyraMIR® tests when billed together by the same provider/supplier for the same beneficiary on the same date of service.
+However, on February 28, 2022, the Company announced that the National Correct Coding Initiative (NCCI) program issued a response on behalf of CMS stating that the January 2022 billing policy reimbursement change for ThyGeNEXT® (0245U) and ThyraMIR® (0018U) tests has been retroactively reversed to January 1, 2022.
 In May 2022, the Company was notified by CMS/NCCI that processing of claims for dates of service after January 1, 2022 would be completed beginning July 1, 2022.
-However, on June 9, 2022, the Company was notified that Novitas re-priced ThyGeNEXT[®] (0245U) from \$2,919 to \$806.59 retroactively effective to January 1, 2022.
+However, on June 9, 2022, the Company was notified that Novitas re-priced ThyGeNEXT® (0245U) from \$2,919 to \$806.59 retroactively effective to January 1, 2022.
 On July 20, 2022, the Clinical Diagnostic Laboratory Tests (CDLT) Advisory Panel affirmed a gapfill price of \$806.59.
-As a result of the ThyGeNEXT[®] pricing change, the Company reduced its NRV rates for ThyGeNEXT[®] Medicare billing to reflect the \$806.59 pricing for tests performed during the second quarter of 2022.
+As a result of the ThyGeNEXT® pricing change, the Company reduced its NRV rates for ThyGeNEXT® Medicare billing to reflect the \$806.59 pricing for tests performed during the second quarter of 2022.
 In addition, in order to reflect the retroactive pricing change to January 1, 2022, the Company recorded an NRV adjustment of \$0.7 million during the second quarter of 2022 to reduce revenue recorded during the first quarter of 2022.
 During July 2022, the Company began implementing cost-savings initiatives including a reduction in headcount and incidental expenses and a freeze on all non-essential travel and hiring.
 In August 2022, the Company sold its Pharma Solutions business.
-Effective January 1, 2023, the gapfill price for ThyGeNEXT[®] was set at \$1,266.07.
+Effective January 1, 2023, the gapfill price for ThyGeNEXT® was set at \$1,266.07.

 Further, along with many laboratories, we may be affected by the Proposed Local Coverage Determination ("LCD") DL39365, which was posted on June 9, 2022 with comments extended to September 6, 2022 due to changes made to the related draft and is currently under consideration by our local Medicare Administrative Contractor, Novitas.
-If finalized, this Proposed LCD, which governs "Genetic Testing for Oncology," could impact the existing LCD for one of our molecular tests, PancraGEN[®].
-If Novitas restricts coverage for PancraGEN[®], our liquidity could be negatively impacted beginning in Fiscal 2023.
+If finalized, this Proposed LCD, which governs "Genetic Testing for Oncology," could impact the existing LCD for one of our molecular tests, PancraGEN®.
+On June 5, 2023 we announced that CMS issued the final LCD of Genetic Testing for Oncology (L39365) which establishes non-coverage for the Company's widely used PancraGEN® test effective July 17, 2023.
+On July 6, 2023, Novitas announced that it was rescinding implementation of the Genetic Testing for Oncology LCD (L39365) so that it will not become effective on July 17, 2023.
+Novitas issued a new proposed LCD affecting the same companies and tests and reaching the same conclusions as noted in the previously rescinded LCD on July 27, 2023.
+The Company has been invited to participate in a public meeting presentation regarding the tests in question.
+The timing and content of any final LCD is uncertain at this time; the process could potentially take a year or longer to reach a conclusion.
+As a result, we are able to continue offering PancraGEN® and the related Point2® fluid chemistry tests for amylase, CEA, and glucose.
+In the event Novitas ultimately restricts coverage for the PancraGEN® test, the Company's liquidity could be negatively impacted.